argilla-io/distilabel/docs/api/steps/decorator.md

 # step decorator

-This section contains the reference for the `@step` decorator,
+This section contains the reference for the `@step` decorator.

 ::: distilabel.steps.decorator